Looking to strengthen parent engagement?

 One great positive of smoother parent communication is the extent to which they become a part of your nursery’s community.

 Traditional modes of communication can feel a little impersonal in comparison to the more regular, personalised messaging that comes with online communication.
 In combination with face-to-face time, you can end up building the strongest parent partnerships possible.
 Their support can make it a whole lot easier to plan events for parents, and you can also use their help on any nursery trips you go on.
-What’s more, they can play a huge role in the word of mouth marketing you get in the local area.
+What’s more, they can play a huge role in the word-of-mouth marketing you get in the local area.

 Nurseries who turn a blind eye to any problems that parents might have are destined for difficulty.
 There’s no doubt that you can’t address every single parent concern and request, and you probably shouldn’t try.

 But having better two-way communication channels is absolutely essential to understanding what’s going right and what you could be doing better to improve the service you offer and improve the lives of the children you look after.
 And taking it digital is a fantastic tool in making that happen.
 Whether that's instant messages, automatic reminders or in-app News Feeds, taking it online makes giving and receiving feedback that much easier.